 BLS API

-U.S. Bureau of Labor Statistics (BLS) Application Programming Interface with Python: guided examples
+Bureau of Labor Statistics (BLS) API with Python

 The BLS Public Data API allows machine access to an enormous and incredibly useful set of U.S. economic data.
 With python, it is easy to integrate BLS data into projects, research, and graphics without the need to manually find, download, and combine files.